kumarlabgit/MyESL/README.md

 More detailed instructions and outputs for DrPhylo analysis will be found at [DrPhylo](https://github.com/kumarlabgit/MyESL/tree/DrPhylo).

-### Installation of MyESL into Python ##
+### Installation of MyESL into Python for Linux systems ##

-To run MyESL, you will need Python 3.8 or later installed, as well as the following Python libraries:
+To run MyESL on Linux, you will need Python 3.8 or later installed, as well as the following Python libraries:
 ```R
 numpy
 biopython